SeanMcTex/game-of-things/README.md

 ^ * Setup gets called once when the system powers up or is reset.

 ^ * We configure input pin for pressure sensor & expose a variable to the REST API.

+^ * Point out that A0 corresponds to the pin we wired to.
+(Show previous slide again.)

 ----